Anna and the Apocalypse

-Anna and the Apocalypse is a 2017 British Christmas zombie musical film directed by John McPhail from a screenplay by Alan McDonald and Ryan McHenry based on McHenry's 2010 BAFTA nominated short Zombie Musical.
-It stars an ensemble cast of largely unknown young talent, including Ella Hunt, Malcolm Cumming, Sarah Swire, Christopher Leveaux, Marli Siu, Ben Wiggins, Mark Benton and Paul Kaye.
+Anna and the Apocalypse is a 2017 British Christmas zombie musical film directed by John McPhail from a screenplay by Alan McDonald and Ryan McHenry, based on McHenry's 2010 BAFTA nominated short Zombie Musical.
+It stars an ensemble cast of largely unknown young talent, including Ella Hunt, Malcolm Cumming, Sarah Swire, Christopher Leveaux, Marli Siu and Ben Wiggins with Mark Benton and Paul Kaye.

 The film premiered at Fantastic Fest on 22 September 2017.
 It was released in the United Kingdom by Vertigo Releasing and United States by Orion Pictures on 30 November 2018 to generally positive reviews from critics, commending the performances, musical numbers and characterisation.

 Plot

-In Little Haven, Scotland, Anna Shepherd is about to finish school and plans to travel for a year before attending university, much to the displeasure of her widower father Tony.
-Her friends are dealing with their own issues: her best friend John, an artist, is secretly in love with her, budding filmmaker Chris is struggling with a class assignment and transfer student Steph is trying to get her social justice reporting past the tyrannical vice principal Mr. Savage.
-Nick, Anna's one night stand, is also making her life difficult.
-On the night of the school Christmas show, in which Chris's girlfriend Lisa is performing, Anna and John are working in the local bowling alley and Chris and Steph have gone to the homeless shelter to film for Steph's story.
+It's Christmastime in Little Haven, Scotland, and Anna Shepherd is about to finish school.
+She plans to travel for a year before going to university, much to the displeasure of her widower father, Tony.
+Her friends are dealing with their own issues: her best friend John, an artist, is secretly in love with her, budding filmmaker Chris is struggling with a class assignment, and transfer student Steph, whose girlfriend has left her during the holiday break, is trying to get her social justice reporting past the tyrannical vice principal Mr. Savage.
+Nick, Anna's one-night stand, is also making her life difficult.
+On the night of the school Christmas show, in which Chris's girlfriend Lisa is performing, Anna and John work in the local bowling alley, and Chris and Steph go to the homeless shelter to film Steph's story.
 During this time, a zombie infection starts spreading.
-Anna and John bond over her post graduation plans after work.

-The next morning, Anna and John leave for the school, completely oblivious to the zombie chaos around them.
+The following day, Anna and John leave for the school, completely oblivious to the zombie chaos around them.
 When they encounter a zombie dressed as a snowman, Anna decapitates him with a seesaw.
-The story then cuts to the school, where a bunch of adults, Chris's grandmother, Mr. Savage, Tony and Lisa are taking refuge.
+At the school, a group of adults, including Chris's grandmother, Mr. Savage, Tony and Lisa, are taking refuge.
 Tony and Mr. Savage argue about whether to save the other survivors outside or lock the doors and stay inside the school, with Mr. Savage winning the argument with a sudden military broadcast.
-Anna and John, figuring it will be too dangerous to go home or to the school, go to the bowling alley where they meet Steph and Chris, who have taken shelter there.
-Steph finds out that an army evacuation is coming to the school, so the group plans to go there once it is safe.
-Anna and Steph find the zombified cleaner and Steph kills her, alerting a group of zombified bowlers to break in.
-The group kills them all after a bloody fight and realize that getting to their loved ones will be difficult.
+Figuring it will be too dangerous to go home or to school, Anna and John go to the bowling alley, where they meet Steph and Chris, who have taken shelter there.
+Steph discovers an army evacuation is coming to the school, so the group plans to go there once it is safe.
+Steph kills the zombified janitor, which alerts a group of zombified bowlers to break in.
+The group kills them all after a bloody fight, and they realise that getting to their loved ones will be difficult.